Comic Book: Sonic the Hedgehog Promo Comic

 Tropes Related To The Comic:

-- Art Evolution: Sally Acorn appears very, very different.
-She is not humanoid at all (the current one is essentially a photorealistic naked human with a anthro animal head stuck on, especially under Stevn Butler), wearing a pink bow (the current one has boots and a vest) and very dimunitive.
+- Art Evolution: The unnamed squirrel girl is almost certainly a template for Sally, and she appears very different.
+She is not humanoid at all (the current one is essentially a photorealistic naked human with a anthro animal head stuck on, especially under Stevn Butler), wearing a pink bow (the current one has boots and a vest) and very diminutive.

-- Also applies to Jonny Lightfoot and Porker Lewis.
+- Also applies to the unnamed rabbit (a Johnny Lightfoot prototype) and Porker Lewis.
 Thankfully, the current incarnations are not photorealistic humans with animal heads, however the new ones are more anthropomorphised.

 - Artistic License – Physics: Invoked; Kintobor's treadmill acknowledges a proper estimate of Sonic's natural speed using the Mass Versus Velocity theory as 17 mph, but Sonic, being as brash as he is, decides to spit in the face of it by going so fast that he breaks the sound barrier, and thus violently overloads the treadmill—and the heat from the speed also changes Sonic's color and permanently fuses his quills together.